-We next investigate the transmission cost when the proxyclient path is multicast capable.
-Fig. 7 shows the normalized transmission cost as a function of r, when $\hat{c_p}$ is 0.5 and the aggregate arrival rate λ is 30 requests per minute.
+We next investigate the transmission cost when the proxy-client path is multicast capable.
+Fig. 9 shows the normalized transmission cost as a function of r, when \hat{c}p is 0.5 and the aggregate arrival rate λ is 100 requests per minute.
 The transmission costs for MPatch and MMerge under optimal prefix caching and PP caching are plotted on the graph.
 In the case of MPatch, the transmission costs under optimal prefix caching and PP caching are close for very small and large proxy sizes.
+In the case of MMerge, the difference in transmission costs under optimal prefix caching and PP caching is large for small proxy cache sizes.
+For instance, when r = 1%, the transmission cost under optimal prefix caching is 19% lower than that under PP caching.